diodesign/diosix/BUILDING.md

 To build diosix for a 32-bit RISC-V system, make sure you've cross-compiled and installed the latest RISC-V port of [GNU binutils](https://github.com/riscv/riscv-binutils-gdb) as the kernel requires this toolkit.
-You'll next need to use [rustup](https://rustup.rs/) to install the `stable` toolchain of Rust.
+You'll next need to use [rustup](https://rustup.rs/) to install the `nightly` toolchain of Rust.
 The default target must be the build host's architecture (likely x86_64) and you must install the `riscv32imac-unknown-none-elf` target, too.
 (Currently, Rust only supports 32-bit RISC-V. As soon as 64-bit support appears, I'll target that as well.)